 Centre for Haematology

-The Centre for Haematology is a dynamic grouping where academic investigators work closely with their clinical counterparts to deliver basic, translational and clinical research programmes encompassing all aspects of haematology.
+The Centre for Haematology is a dynamic grouping where academic investigators work closely with their clinical counterparts to investigate the molecular and clinical phenotypes of benign and malignant haematological disease.

 - Haemostasis and thrombosis

 - Immune haematology

 - Gene targeting

 The Centre actively supports both undergraduate and postgraduate education within the Imperial College Faculty of Medicine and also runs several popular external educational events, including disease-based preceptorships, the long-established ‘Advances in Haematology’, one-day workshops in haemostasis and the renowned St Mary’s Short Courses in morphology, haematopathology and haemoglobinopathies.
 Find out more about education and training opportunities in the Centre.